azmi-maz/inventory-system-for-biochem/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project must be accompanied by another google sheet to allow external users to view/interact with the inventory system.
+This project must be accompanied by another google sheet to allow external users to view/ interact with the inventory system.
 <br />
 <a href="https://github.com/azmi-maz/supplier-view-inventory-system><strong>See repo here»</strong></a>